tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 13 again still not done
+Man I found a stupid subtle thing with range that I did not know/understand.

+When you call range on a slice and use the second parameter, you are getting a COPY of the value in the slice!
+Which means if you have methods that you are calling expecting them to change the values in the slice it will not happen!

+This is a stupid subtle point to me.
+I looked back over the docs and nothing really indicated to me that I was getting a copy.
+Wonder if the copy is deep?
+What happens with nested structs?

+Seems like a bad way to do it, I am sure there are some reasons for that behavior.

 ## Day 14
 For part1 I was happy I had spent some extra time on Day 10.
 KnotHash looked interesting enough that I had guessed I would see it again.
 So pulling the code from day10 was fairly easy.
 I renamed some of the routines and pulled out debug code.
 But it made this part of the problem easy.